 Did you know COVID-19 patients with vitamin D deficiency are twice as likely to have severe complications, including death?
 Read the article to learn more.

 COVID-19, the known pandemic, is rapidly affecting many lives with its upcoming new variants.
 Even when most people are fully vaccinated worldwide and now getting booster doses.
-The common symptoms being cough, headache, cold, respiratory distress, etc. COVID-19 can be transmitted via cough droplets, aerosols from the mouth, sneezing, etc. This infection also leads to major pathologies like pneumonia, myocarditis, cytokine storms, etc. The preventive measures include getting fully vaccinated, getting booster dose if eligible, and all these have the mechanism of inflammation.
+The common symptoms of COVID-19 are cough, headache, cold, respiratory distress, etc. COVID-19 can be transmitted via cough droplets, aerosols from the mouth, sneezing, etc. This infection also leads to major pathologies like pneumonia, myocarditis, cytokine storms, etc. The preventive measures include getting fully vaccinated, getting booster dose if eligible, and all these have the mechanism of inflammation.
 The most common tests that are being carried out are rapid antigen tests and RT-PCR.
 The prevention measures you can follow are getting the vaccination at your turn, wearing masks, frequent hand sanitization, maintaining personal hygiene, social distancing, quarantine when required, and having a well-balanced diet filled with nutrients and hydration.

 Vitamin D is a fat-soluble nutrient that is available in 2 forms: D3-Cholecalciferol and D2-Calciferol.
 The major sources are fatty fish, fish liver, egg yolk, liver oil, sunlight, etc. The daily recommended doses are 400 IU of cholecalciferol (In countries with good sunlight like India, RDA is 200 IU per day).
 Active form (Calcitriol) promotes bone resorption and mineralization and intestinal calcium and phosphorus absorption.